HD-PPT: Hierarchical Decoding of Content- and Prompt-Preference Tokens for Instruction-based TTS: EXPERIMENTS

 \textit{2) Evaluation metrics}.
 Our evaluation employed a combination of subjective and objective metrics.
-For subjective tests, 18 participants rated speech naturalness (MOS-N) and stylistic consistency (MOS-S) with the instructional text on a 5-point Likert scale.
-For objective evaluation, we used three metrics.
-We used the CV3-Eval toolkit~\cite{cosy3, dro} to obtain perceptual quality through the Deep Noise Suppression Mean Opinion Score (DNSMOS) and the word error rate (WER).
-Furthermore, emotional similarity (EMO-SIM) was quantified by the cosine similarity of the emotional feature vectors between real and synthesized audio, extracted using the pre-trained emotion2vec-plus-large model~\cite{emotion2vec}.
+For subjective tests, 18 participants rated speech naturalness (MOS-N) and stylistic consistency (MOS-S) on a 5-point Likert scale.
+The evaluation set comprised 18 samples curated to cover diverse emotion categories and instructions, ensuring a balanced assessment.
+Objectively, We used the CV3-Eval toolkit~\cite{cosy3, dro} to obtain perceptual quality through the Deep Noise Suppression Mean Opinion Score (DNSMOS) and the word error rate (WER).
+Additionally, emotional similarity (EMO-SIM) was calculated via cosine similarity of emotion2vec-plus-large~\cite{emotion2vec} features between real and synthesized audio.

 \textit{3) Implementation details}.
 We first trained our speech token codec, which consists of a 5-layer conformer~\cite{conformer} extractor and a 4-layer causal transformer combiner.
 The FSQ codebook sizes for the prompt- and content-preference tokens were set to 64 and 1296, respectively, both operating at a rate of 25Hz.
 The codec was trained for 50 epochs on 4 NVIDIA 4090 GPUs using the AdamW optimizer with a learning rate of $1\times10^{-4}$.
 Following this, we trained the modified LLM, which uses Qwen2.5-0.5B as its backbone.
 For this model, we employed a lightweight 2-layer auto-regressive transformer with a fixed length of 3 as the hierarchical Decoder.
 The LLM was trained for 16 epochs on the same hardware using the AdamW optimizer, but with a learning rate of $1\times10^{-5}$.
 For the final audio generation, we used the official pre-trained vocoder from CosyVoice2~\cite{cosy2}, which combines a flow-matching model~\cite{flow} and HifiGAN~\cite{hifigan}.